 Students could raise funds to contribute to purchasing a tree.
 The class then plants the tree within the school grounds on National Tree Day.

 Each year, schools and public libraries across Australia spend a week celebrating books, and Australian authors and illustrators.
 Teachers and librarians conduct activities relating to a theme to highlight the importance of reading.
-Book week can be linked to the AOTM awards, perhaps through giving consideration to a student who has been making a strong effort to read.
+Book Week can be linked to the Aussie of the Month award, perhaps through giving consideration to a student who has been making a strong effort to read.

 Australian Citizenship Day

 Each year, 17th September is Australian Citizenship Day and a special day to reflect on and celebrate being an Australian citizen.
 Australian citizenship is more than just a legal status.
 It is our common bond that represents our shared democratic beliefs and gives us a sense of belonging and pride in our achievements as a nation.
 This day contributes to educating students and bring greater cultural awareness, a sense of social unity and belonging for all Australians.